 Building a referral network around a white-label CAM audit practice

 Referral network: A structured set of professional relationships through which a practice receives qualified client introductions from advisors who interact with the same client base from a different angle.
-In a CAM audit context, referral network relationships typically involve tenant attorneys, mortgage brokers, CPAs, franchise consultants, tenant rep brokers, and operations consultants, each of whom encounters commercial tenants in situations where CAM audit is immediately relevant.
+In a CAM audit context, referral network relationships typically involve tenant attorneys, mortgage brokers, CPAs, franchise consultants, tenant rep brokers, and operations consultants, each of whom encounters commercial real estate clients in situations where CAM audit is immediately relevant.

 The CAM audit referral ecosystem